DominikMa/P3-Behavioral-Cloning/README.md

 ![histogram of training data with noise][histo_gauss0.005_track1]

-This result in a way more smooth distribution of the measurements, but there are still three spikes.
+This results in a way more smooth distribution of the measurements, but there are still three spikes.
 Using data with measurements of zero only with a probability of 0.08 will reduce these.
 Additionally we use the side images only with a probability of 0.4.

 ![histogram of training data with noise and reduced zero measurements][histo_gauss0.005_reducezero0.08_track1]